martinsione/coffeeshop/README.md

 - Search Fuctionality
 - Persistant Cart
 - Dynamically fetched products from firestore
-- Buyer information saved to firestore
+- Customer information saved to firestore
+- Customers can see their orders by typing the order id.

 ## Tech Stack:
 - React